 Study abroad involves both applying to your specific program as well as obtaining formal college approval for your planned course of study.

-- Apply to your program through the office of Global Learning website.
+- Apply to your program through Education Abroad.

 - All students must enroll in a full course load as defined by the host institution, equivalent to at least 15 credits at Cornell.